Courses

 SPAN B252 Compassion, Indignation, and Anxiety in Latin American Film

 Stereotypically, Latin Americans are viewed as "emotional people"--often a euphemism to mean irrational, impulsive, wildly heroic, fickle.
 This course takes this expression at face value to ask: Are there particular emotions that identify Latin Americans?
 And, conversely, do these "people" become such because they share certain emotions?
 Can we find a correlation between emotions and political trajectories?
 To answer these questions, we will explore three types of films that seem to have, at different times, taken hold of the Latin American imagination and feelings: melodramas (1950s-1960s), documentaries (1970s-1990s), and "low-key" comedies (since 2000s.)
-Course is taught in Spanish
+This course is offered in both Spanish and English.
+Prerequisite: SPAN 120 or permission of instructor

 Cross-Cultural Analysis (CC)